 What is Block Storage?

 Block storage is the oldest and simplest form of data storage.
-Here, data is stored in fixed-sized chunks called — you guessed it — ‘blocks’.
+Block storage stores data in fixed-sized chunks called — you guessed it — ‘blocks’.
 By itself, a block typically only houses a portion of the data.
 The application makes SCSI calls to find the correct address of the blocks, then organizes them to form the complete file.
-Because the data is piecemeal, the address is the only identifying part of a block – there is no metadata associated with blocks.
-This structure leads to faster performance when the application and storage are local, but can lead to more latency the further apart they are.
+Because the data is piecemeal, the address is the only identifying part of a block — there is no metadata associated with blocks.
+This structure leads to faster performance when the application and storage are local, but can lead to more latency when they are farther apart.
 The granular control that block storage offers makes it an ideal fit for applications that require high performance, such as transactional or database applications.

 The metadata tags are a key advantage with object storage — they allow for much better identification and classification of data.
 You can think of objects as self-describing: They have descriptive labels assigned by the user or application that writes the object.
 Using a search application you can easily search for a specific object, even if the data itself is not easily searched (such as an image, or media clip, or data set).

 For storing unstructured data, block storage vs object storage is no contest.
 Search capabilities and unlimited scale make object storage ideal for unstructured data, a classification that is currently expected to hit 44 zettabytes by 2020.
 Object storage is the only option that can effectively store this data at scale.

 For additional overviews on object storage, read our previous blog post in this series, “Object Storage vs File Storage.”

 For a clearer side-by-side comparison of block storage vs object storage, take a look at the table below:

 |OBJECT STORAGE||BLOCK STORAGE|